Chromebook Pixel: History

 The Chromebook Pixel was launched on February 21, 2013, with shipments starting immediately.
 Sundar Pichai, the senior vice president of engineering in charge of Chrome and Android at that time, said that the goal behind the high-end Pixel model was "to push the boundary and build something premium.
 Google engineers set out on the 'labor of love' project two years ago, asking themselves, 'What could we do if we really wanted to design the best computer possible at the best price possible?'"

-The machine was assembled in China.
+The machines were assembled in China.
 Unlike its publicly announced partnerships utilized for the manufacturing of its Nexus phones and tablets, Google has not disclosed its manufacturing sub-contractor for the Chromebook Pixel.

 In early 2015, a Google executive stated the Chromebook Pixel was "a development platform.
 This is really a proof of concept.
 We don't make very many of these — we really don't", confirming the Chromebook Pixel's slow sales, but added "we do have a new [Chromebook] Pixel coming out."
 The updated Chromebook Pixel was announced on March 11, 2015, and the 2013 model was discontinued immediately.

 In August 2016, Google discontinued the Chromebook Pixel.
 On October 4, 2017, Google announced the Pixelbook laptop/tablet hybrid computer as the successor to the Chromebook Pixel.